Newly appointed Chicago Board of Education president resigns over controversial social media posts

 "Today, I asked Chicago School Board of Education (BOE) President Reverend Mitchell Johnson for his resignation, and he resigned, effective immediately.
 Reverend Mitchell Johnson's statements were not only hurtful but deeply disturbing.
 I want to be clear: antisemitic, misogynistic, and conspiratorial statements are unacceptable.
 My administration is committed to upholding the mission of transforming our public education system.
 It has become clear that his continued participation in the BOE would hinder the important work we need to accomplish for our schools.
 We will proceed promptly to identify a qualified individual who shares our dedication to educational excellence and will serve with an unwavering commitment to the values we hold dear.
 I remain steadfast in my commitment to collaborate with all stakeholders to ensure that every child in Chicago has access to the quality education they deserve.
 Protecting and empowering the students in Chicago Public Schools remains our North Star.
 The Board of Education meeting on Friday will proceed as planned under the current BOE bylaws."

 Rev. Johnson's questionable background didn't surface overnight.
 One day after he took the oath to be Chicago's school board president last week, the mayor stood with him as questions were raised about why Rev. Johnson was permanently disbarred from the Ohio Bar.
-Prior to this, 41 alders asked the new board to appear before city council, but they refused.
+Prior to this, 41 alders asked the new board to appear before council, but they refused.

-"I certainly think that had we had the opportunity to have them before us, we could have asked some of these questions before they were installed as full on board members," Ald.
+"I certainly think that had we had the opportunity to have them before us, we could have asked some of these questions before they were installed as full-on board members," Ald.
 Lee said.

 Gov. Pritzker released the following statement earlier in the day Thursday: